 The anti-tobacco ads running in the US qualify as Narm, if only because the ill effects shown are rarely connected to smoking, and are much too Anvilicious to be taken seriously.

 The Above the Influence commercials, showing "testimony" from people who have refused to do drugs (or people who have stopped).
-The whole thing is goofy, but what really seals is it is footage of the group's Facebook page, which is littered with self-righteous comments (presumably from people who have never been around or offered drugs).
+The whole thing is goofy, but what really seals it is the footage of the group's Facebook page, which is littered with self-righteous comments (presumably from people who have never been around or offered drugs).
 It ends with a close-up of several posts, the best (funniest) being: "WE RISE ABOVE.
 TOGETHER" (caps included in original post).

 The commercial for James Patterson's new novel, I, Michael Bennett, is pretty funny.
 It starts with a little girl asking if her dad would take a bullet for her, then cuts to a little boy asking a similar question, followed by a man awkwardly leaning toward the camera and saying, "I will," as slowly and dramatically as possible.